-Winter 2021 uOttawa Contest on Sustainable Development Goals
+uOttawa Champions of the Sustainable Development Goals

-- Demonstrates innovation and potential for long-term transformational change.
+- Demonstrate innovation and long-term transformational change.

 - Share their initiative on social media by tagging us on Instagram @uottawa_international, @uottawa_alumni, Facebook @uottawa_international, @uOttawaAlumni and LinkedIn @uOttawa | uOGlobal!
 We encourage you to use our hashtags: #SDGs #uOGlobal and #uOttawa

 - Small changes can make big differences.
 Living sustainably leads to better personal health, greater prosperity in our communities and a healthier environment.

 Don’t know where to begin?
 Get inspired here!